 Meet Our Adjudicators

-Adriel Wong
+Alton Wong

 Malaysian-born pianist and educator Alton Wong is currently pursuing a DMA in Piano Performance at West Virginia University.
 As a graduate teaching assistant, he holds responsibilities that include teaching improvisational skills in one-to-one and group settings, contemporary keyboard skills, jazz history, and coaching jazz combos.
 Outside of academic duties, he performs as a solo artist, or with his group Kangkung Belacan.
 He recently released his debut album, “Taking Form,” that features all original compositions written in the styles of luminary jazz pianists he respects.